 },

-};Before making any changes, the AI should explain what it plans to do and wait for approval.
+});Before making any changes, the AI should explain what it plans to do and wait for approval.
 This tool is entirely client-side — no server route needed.
 It only uses the display stack.

 import { z } from "zod";

-import type { ToolConfig, SlotRenderProps } from "glove-react";
+import { defineTool } from "glove-react";

-export const proposePlan: ToolConfig = {
+export const proposePlan = defineTool({

 name: "propose_plan",